 The configuration page allows for a number of different customized options.
 First, you can select whether this feature is Enabled or Disabled altogether.
 If you Enable the feature you can select between sending NDRs back to the original sender, to a single static address, or to both the sender and a static address.
 You can also decide whether or not you would like to receive a report when the SocketLabs platform prevents delivery due to the address being present on your suppression list.

 We allow you to configure a static address to which we can forward the bounce messages we are processing for your server.
 A bounce message is different than a standard failure in that the original email was accepted initially by the recipient's mail server, and later the server sent back an error message.
 The standard format for bounce messages sent back to us removes the original sender information, so these types of failures can only be forwarded to a single static address.

 Forwarding Feedback Loops

 The final option you can enable is the forwarding of feedback loops.
 We have agreements in place with many mailbox providers to receive feedback when a recipient marks one of your messages as spam/junk in their mail client.
 These spam complaints are known as feedback loops.
-SocketLabs processes this feedback loop to unsubscribe complaining recipients.
+SocketLabs processes these to unsubscribe complaining recipients.